top of page

 Kumasi Zoo

-Kumasi Zoological Gardens (see map) is located in the heart of Kumasi, 250km from the Capital City Accra and is situated in the Ashanti Region.
-The zoo occupies a 1.5-square-kilometre (370-acre) area between the Kejetia Bus Terminal, the old race course and the Kumasi Centre for National Culture.
-The zoo was established in 1951 and officially opened in 1957 by the Asanteman Council to conserve nature and display indigenous wild animals of Ghana.
+Kumasi Zoological Gardens (click to see map) is located in the heart of Kumasi, 250 km from Ghana’s capital, Accra, in the Ashanti Region.
+The zoo covers a 1.5-square-kilometre (370-acre) area between the Kejetia Bus Terminal, the old racecourse, and the Kumasi Centre for National Culture.
+Established in 1951 and officially opened in 1957 by the Asanteman Council, the zoo was created to conserve nature and display indigenous wildlife of Ghana.

-At the end of 2017, into 2018 WAPCA constructed a 0.4 ha forested enclosure within the wall of Kumasi Zoo.
-The enclosure allows the mangabeys to exhibit natural behaviours as they have opportunities to forage the forest floor and climb high into the canopy.
-In 2018 a group of seven mangabeys was transferred from the EPBC in Accra to the forested enclosure and, after a short period of habituation, the group entered their new 0.4 ha home.
-The group are continually studied to understand how they adapt to a more natural environment, this information will support any reintroduction feasibility programme.
-To read more click here
+Between the end of 2017 and early 2018, WAPCA constructed a 0.4-hectare forested enclosure within the walls of Kumasi Zoo.
+This enclosure allows the mangabeys to exhibit natural behaviours, with opportunities to forage on the forest floor and climb high into the canopy.
+In 2018, a group of seven mangabeys was transferred from the Endangered Primate Breeding Centre (EPBC) in Accra to the new enclosure.
+After a short period of habituation, the group entered their 0.4-hectare forested home.
+The group continues to be studied to understand how they adapt to a more natural environment, providing information to support any future reintroduction feasibility programme (Click here to read more).

-Our main priority is maintaining high welfare standards for the primates at both sites, therefore we have implemented a daily enrichment programme and we regularly design and conduct behavioural training sessions to reduce stress in our veterinary procedures or enclosure moves.
+Our main priority is maintaining high welfare standards for the primates at both sites.
+We have therefore implemented a daily enrichment programme and regularly design and conduct behavioural training sessions to reduce stress during veterinary procedures or enclosure moves.

 Kumasi Zoo